 The New Jersey Department of Health provides forms and instructions for ordering certified copies of marriage, divorce, and birth/death records by mail.
 Their website is a helpful starting point for obtaining Bergen County vital records from the state level.

-Review Marital Information & Obtain Certificates in Bergen County Through the New Jersey Registrar of Vital Statistics
+Look Up Marital Information & Acquire Certificates in Bergen County via the New Jersey Registrar of Vital Statistics

-• Records are maintained by the Office of Vital Statistics and Registration.
+- Records are maintained by the Office of Vital Statistics & Registration.
 Certified copies with the raised seal can only be obtained from this office or local registrars to establish identity or legal purposes.

-• Each copy of these records costs $25 with additional $2 for a copy of the same records at that given moment.
+- Each copy of these records costs $25, with an additional $2 for a copy of the same records at that given moment.

 The New Jersey Registrar of Vital Statistics maintains records of marriages and divorces that have taken place in Bergen.